nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

 kits from Oxford Nanopore.
 These kits are notable because they introduce the first really major changes to the chemistry for some time.

-   * First up, the speed has been doubled from ~30 bp/s to ~75 bp/s
+   * First up, the speed has been doubled from ~30 bp/s to ~75 bp/s.
+     The assumption is this will increase yields, but it will be interesting to see what if any effect it has on quality profile.
    * Secondly, the previous hairpin-motor complex (which enabled 2D reads and also stalled the complement strand) has been jettisoned to return to a simpler setup.
 As I understand it, the hairpin